drizzy1772/StreamingAPI/README.md

 The project provides user authentication, personalized content feeds, article search and saving, content analytics, asynchronous event processing, and a responsive web interface.

-## Front-End

-The project includes a responsive frontend built with Vanilla JavaScript, HTML5, and Tailwind CSS.

 ## Front-End Technologies